CollapseLauncher/Collapse/SECURITY.md

 ## Reporting a Vulnerability
-Report any vulnerability regarding Collapse Launcher here on Issues with the tag `[VULNERABILITY]` in the title.
-If its servere enough to not be safe to report it using GitHub issues, please contact @neon-nyan directly via Discord at `DreadCode#9025`.
+Please report any vulnerability regarding Collapse Launcher here on Issues with the tag **[VULNERABILITY]** in the issue title.
+If you believe that the issue is severe enough to warrant anonymity, please directly contact any of the maintainer(s) over at Discord.
-We will process the report and depends on IRL situation then report back to you ASAP about the report.
+### List of Active Maintainers
+    and their respective Discord tags.
+ - @neon-nyan(`DreadCode#9025`)
+ - @Cryotechnic(`Cry0#0002`)
+ - @bagusnl(`bagusnl#2938`)

+Please allow some time for us to process your report and get back to you at timely manner.
+We are volunteers and maintain this project in our free time in such that its bound to any IRL situations we face.